QuantLet/MVA-Ready/QID-1653-MVAedfbootstrap/README.md

 Description : 'Draws bootstrap samples from a simulate data standard normal dataset and plots their empirical distribution functions (edf).'

-Keywords : edf, bootstrap, plot, graphical representation, small-samples, distribution, multivariate
+Keywords : edf, bootstrap, plot, graphical representation, multivariate, small-samples, distribution

 See also : MVAedfnormal